 Moderated in traditional Aspen Institute Socratic style, students read selections by such authors as Plato; Aristotle; Seneca; Mary Oliver; and Martin Luther King, Jr.; among others.

 The Aspen Institute is committed to bringing together students with diverse backgrounds and perspectives, which adds depth and richness to the dialogue.
-Thanks to the generosity of Chuck Wall, who underwrites the program, we are able to offer scholarships to those in need of financial assistance.
+Thanks to the generosity of the Wall Family Foundation, we are able to offer scholarships to those in need of financial assistance.